praetoriansentry/eth-pos-devnet/README.md

 against the Zero Pover.
 Using this devnet setup, here is a procedure for creating some test data.

-1. Start the devnet up with `docker compose up`
+1. Start the devnet up with `docker compose up`.
+If you've run previously, you might want to do a `make clean` to avoid running from a previous state.
 2. Wait for blocks to start being produced.
-This should only take a few seconds
+This should only take a few seconds.
+You can use `polycli monitor` to quickly check that blocks are being created.
 3. Generate some load and test transactions.
 Use [polycli](https://github.com/maticnetwork/polygon-cli/blob/main/doc/polycli_loadtest.md) or some other tool to create transactions.